CDOTISW/cdotisw.github.io/README.md

 ### What are HTML files good for?

-The entire internet is run on the back of HTML, which is just a coding language designed to be displayed in a web browser.
+The entire internet is run on the back of HTML, which is a coding language designed to be displayed in a web browser.
 HTML files are **small** and enable researchers to create interactive graphics to enhance the reader’s understanding of complex topics.

 ### Drawbacks of relying solely on static graphics (the status quo):